miguruiz/amadeus-challenge-scala/README.md

 # amadeus-challenge-scala

 ## Introduction
 This repository was created as part of the Scala challenge provided by Amadeus.
-It consist in four exercise described below:
+It consist in four exercise described below, and was my first contact with scala.

 ##
 **Question 1: reading files**